magento/devdocs/guides/v2.2/cloud/cdn/cloud-fastly.md

 ### Change your Fastly API token

-Before you can change the Fastly API token credential for any reason, you must request a new Fastly API token.
-Submit a Magento support ticket to request a new token, and then update your Staging or Production environment with the new value.
+If you need to change the Fastly API token credential, you must submit a Magento support ticket to request a new token, and then update your Staging or Production environment with the new value.

 {:.procedure}
 To change the Fastly API token credential: